gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 python3 /etc/openhab/scripts/shaddow.py update 54 debug
 ```
 ### Rule
-You need to create a rule to call the script:
+You need to create an openHAB rule to call the script to update the SVG drawing:

 #### DSL (without wind arrow)
 ```